ionos-cloud/ionosctl/docs/subcommands/group-create.md

-      --create-nic         The group will be allowed to create NICs --create-pcc         The group will be allowed to create PCCs --create-snapshot    The group will be allowed to create Snapshots --force              Force command to execute without user input -h, --help               help for create
+      --create-nic         The group will be allowed to create NICs --create-pcc         The group will be allowed to create PCCs --create-snapshot    The group will be allowed to create Snapshots -f, --force              Force command to execute without user input -h, --help               help for create
-      --name string        Name for the Group (required) -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
+  -n, --name string        Name for the Group (required) -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
-      --reserve-ip         The group will be allowed to reserve IP addresses --s3privilege        The group will be allowed to manage S3 --timeout int        Timeout option for Request for Group creation [seconds] (default 60) --wait-for-request   Wait for Request for Group creation to be executed
+      --reserve-ip         The group will be allowed to reserve IP addresses --s3privilege        The group will be allowed to manage S3 -t, --timeout int        Timeout option for Request for Group creation [seconds] (default 60) -w, --wait-for-request   Wait for Request for Group creation to be executed
 ```

 ## Examples